mernst/uwisdom/ContinuousIntegration.md

-# Information about continuous integration services
+# Continuous integration services

+On github.com, you can view the table of contents of this file by clicking the menu icon (three lines or dots) in the top corner.

 To avoid unnecessary CI slowdowns, work on a branch in your own fork, and